Skip to content

 like

-The like method is one of the fundamental methods in MyBatis-Plus for constructing fuzzy query conditions, used to set a LIKE condition for a single field.
+The like method is one of the fundamental methods in MyBatis-Plus for building fuzzy query conditions.
+You use it to set a LIKE condition for a single field.

 Scope of Use